 The Type tool is used for working with Type layers: .

-To create a free type layer, choose a Type tool and click (press and release) the mouse at some place, which will become the origin.
-To create a constrained type layer, press the mouse and drag it to draw a rectangle, then release the mouse.
+To create a Paragraph text, press the mouse and drag it to draw a rectangle, then release the mouse.
 After creating the new Type layer, you can start typing.